picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 Internet Connection

 As mentioned above, softphones and VoIP phones rely on a stable internet connection to make and receive calls.
 Unlike conventional landline phones, they bypass the public switched telephone network and transmit voice data through the Internet.
-While a softphone’s network signal can fluctuate, VoIP phones have a steady signal as they are mostly connected to an ethernet wire.
+While a softphone’s network signal can fluctuate, VoIP phones have a steady signal as they are mostly connected to an Ethernet wire.

 Multi-Functional Capabilities